The december dip is coming – but stop prospecting at your peril

 If you choose to hibernate your sales and marketing activity, you can’t expect quick results when you pick it back up again.

 But the effect of pausing activity goes beyond that.
-A good prospecting campaign involves a sequence of emails, with follow ups sent at the perfect time to remind to encourage a prospect into action.
-Most positive responses come from these follow up emails, which means it takes time getting a stopped campaign up to full speed.
+A good prospecting campaign involves a sequence of messages, with follow ups sent at the perfect time to remind and encourage a prospect into action.
+Our data repeatedly shows that in prospecting campaigns, most positive responses come from follow ups.

 Let’s use Sopro as an example.
 After all, 60% of our new business comes from our own prospecting service.

-Consistent prospecting throughout autumn 2021 saw our lead rate stay stable throughout the period and into the new year.
+Consistent prospecting throughout autumn saw our lead rate stay stable throughout the period and into the new year.
 The leads we generated in December had the second highest close rate that year, and 25% of our January sales came from leads generated in that period.

 And that December prospecting also set us up for a bumper January, which saw lead volumes 19% higher than the six month average.